Medemblik

-Medemblik ([ˈmeːdəmblɪk]) is a municipality and a town in the Netherlands, in the province of North Holland and the region of West-Frisia.
+Medemblik ([ˈmeːdəmblɪk]) is a municipality and a city in the Netherlands, in the province of North Holland and the region of West-Frisia.
 It lies immediately south of the polder and former municipality of Wieringermeer.

 History

 Medemblik was a prosperous trading town, when in 1282, Floris V, Count of Holland, successfully invaded West Friesland.
 He built several fortresses to control the region, one of which was Kasteel Radboud in Medemblik, and awarded Medemblik city rights in 1289.
-After Floris V was murdered in 1296, the local Frisian besieged the castle, but in 1297 an army from Holland thwarted their efforts to starve out the inhabitants, which included Medemblik citizens.
+After Floris V was murdered in 1296, the local Frisians besieged the castle, but in 1297 an army from Holland thwarted their efforts to starve out the inhabitants, which included Medemblik citizens.

 Several more attacks took place in the following centuries.
 The most notorious of these happened in June 1517, when Medemblik was attacked from mainland Frisia by about 4000 pirates known as the Arumer Zwarte Hoop, led by Pier Gerlofs Donia and Wijard Jelckama.
 Many citizens fled to the castle, which the pirates unsuccessfully besieged.
 Eventually, they took out their fury on the town, which burned to the ground.
 After this the band continued their marauding path on land throughout present day North Holland.

 After Medemblik town walls were constructed in 1572, the castle lost its role as a refuge for the citizens, which led to its partially dismantling in 1578.
 Over the centuries the castle fell into decay, but in 1889 it became property of the crown and was restored to be used as a courthouse, which function it served until 1934.
 Anticipating the German invasion, the Rijksmuseum in September 1939 chose the castle as the initial hiding place of Rembrandt's Night Watch.

-On January 1, 2007, Medemblik merged with the municipalities of Noorder-Koggenland and Wognum, yet retained its own name in the surviving municipality, even though it was the smallest of the three in population.
-Again on January 1, 2011, Medemblik merged with Andijk and Wervershoof into the municipality Medemblik.
+On 1 January 2007 Medemblik merged with the municipalities of Noorder-Koggenland and Wognum.
+The new municipality was called Medemblik, even though it was the smallest of the three in population.
+Again, on 1 January 2011, Medemblik merged with Andijk and Wervershoof into the municipality Medemblik.

 The new city hall is the former office building of the DSB Bank in Wognum.

 Tourism

 Medemblik is best known in Europe for its sailing events.
-Medemblik further has a picturesque small innercity with many houses from the 17th and 18th century, two big churches, an old orphanage, a town hall and, of course, castle Radboud, which is just at the border of the innercity.
+Medemblik also has a picturesque small innercity with many 17th and 18th century houses, two big churches, an old orphanage, a town hall and, of course, castle Radboud, which is at the edger of the innercity.

 The city also hosts the Medemblik steam museum, housed in a decommissioned pumping station.